theobrooke009/fp-test/README.md

 ## Goal & Planning

-First I decided that I would primarily design  for tablet and mobile viewports, as from my experience, building managers tend not to spend alot of time at a desk and are often moving about between floors.
+I decided that I would primarily design for tablet and mobile viewports, as from my experience, building managers tend not to spend alot of time at a desk and are often moving about between floors.

 As this is information that the user would need at a glance, I decided that this would need to fit comfortably onto a tablet, be arranged in a grid format and have clear visual status indicators.
 The intended viewport size is 810 x 1080 (iPad size) and 428 x 926 (larger iPhones).